|Last Quarterly Update:||2/6/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry slaughter and process poultry and small game.
-Major US companies include Perdue Incorporated, Pilgrim's Pride (owned by JBS), Sanderson Farms, and Tyson Foods.
+Major companies include US-based Koch Foods, Perdue, Pilgrim's Pride (owned by Brazil-based JBS), Sanderson Farms, and Tyson Foods; as well as Industrias Bachoco (Mexico), Charoen Pokphand Foods (Thailand), and the Brazilian firms BRF and Copacol.

 PRODUCTS, OPERATIONS & TECHNOLOGY

-Major products are fresh or frozen young chickens (about 60 percent of industry revenue) and processed poultry or meat products (about 25 percent).
+Major products are fresh or frozen young chickens (about 45% of industry revenue) and processed poultry or meat products (about 30%).
 Other products include turkeys and birds such as ducks, geese, and Cornish hens.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options